Process in Conflict Resolution in the Roman Catholic Archdiocese of Singapore

 Similarly, matters that are judged to have serious legal, political and reputational implications for the Church or clergy, such as human rights abuses, physical/sexual abuses and financial irregularities at parish/organisation or diocesan level, may be brought to the Archbishop’s attention.

 - In all cases brought to the attention of the Archbishop for mediation through the hierarchy (ie having failed to be resolved at the lower levels), the Archbishop reserves the right to elect a forum to handle the complaint.
 The Archbishop further reserves the right to forward the letters of complaint to the determined forum.
 All cases involving physical/sexual abuses will be directed to the PSO to be dealt with according to their internal systems and processes.

 - The competent forum takes over the inquiry with the necessary facts, documentation, etc. and conducts interviews with all relevant parties to the complaint as necessary.

 - Having weighed all the evidence of the complaint, the Chair of the competent forum makes a written report to the Archbishop.

-- When the Archbishop approves of the report, he directs it to be released to all interested parties to the complaint.
+- When the Archbishop approves of the report, he directs the appropriate parts of the report to be shown to the relevant parties.

 - Reconciliation, forgiveness and mutual understanding is the desired result of such a process.